 On September 21, 2020, the Fallen Journalists Memorial Act was passed by the House of Representatives.
 This legislation will allow The Fallen Journalists Foundation to create a public memorial honoring the victims of the Capital Gazette event along with journalists across the globe who have lost their lives while reporting in dangerous circumstances.

-Michael Ferro is also listed on the Metro Honorary Leadership Board for the WINGS Program, a nonprofit organization working to provide housing, education, clothing, food, and other integrated services to victims of domestic violence and abuse.
+Michael W. Ferro Jr. is also listed on the Metro Honorary Leadership Board for the WINGS Program, a nonprofit organization working to provide housing, education, clothing, food, and other integrated services to victims of domestic violence and abuse.